tartley/tartley.github.io/posts/the-works-of-larry-niven.md

 joints for better leverage, with a tough wrinkled armour-like skin, much smarter, with a second heart, and ruthlessly dedicated to just one goal - protecting their own offspring.
 It is protectors who, it turns out many novels later, originally built the Ringworld.
-The absence of the transforming plant on Earth means our breeders grow without its benefits, leaving us with inadequate hearts, and an old-aged descent into feeble bodies and minds.
-This is all prehistorical backdrop.
-Then, on modern day Earth, an interstellar spaceship shows up, piloted by one protector, come to rescue the failed colony, with a hold full of strange plant roots...
+The absence of the transforming plant, which won't grow on Earth, means we grow without its benefits, leaving us with inadequate hearts, joints that fail with age, and an old-aged descent into feeble bodies and minds.
+Then, as the story begins, the first known interstellar spaceship shows up at Earth, piloted by one protector, come to rescue the failed colony, with a hold full of strange plant roots...

 Wonders like these, from the novels and short stories set in his Known Space universe kept me up at night, and shaped the way I thought.
 Although Niven's